paymennt/docs/docs/1-payment/1-links/index.md

 sidebar_label: payment links
 ---

-Make getting paid faster and easier than ever! **paymennt** APIs provide an easy way to let your customers pay for their orders easily and securely.
+Make getting paid faster and easier than ever!
+Our APIs provide an easy way to let your customers pay for their orders easily and securely.

 ## Integration flow

-1. When a customer is ready to pay for their order/service, ٌYour system sends a [Create payment link checkout](/api/#operation/create-link-checkout) API call to **paymennt** API with the order details.
+1. When a customer is ready to pay for their order/service, ٌYour system sends a [Create payment link checkout](pathname:///api#tag/checkout/POST/checkout/link) API call to **paymennt** API with the order details.
 2. In the request you can either provide customer phone/email within the billing address and set the `sendSms` and/or `sendEmail` request parameters to `true` so that **paymennt** will send the payment link to the customer contact phone/email or you can get the payment redirect link from the response and share it with your customer.
-3. In your backend system, you can either listen to Google Firestort notifications for the document related to the checkout ( see the response from the [Create payment link checkout](/api/#operation/create-link-checkout) API call), for more details on how to listen to Firebase messages in your system see [Get realtime updates with Cloud Firestore](https://firebase.google.com/docs/firestore/query-data/listen).
-Alternatively you can register to receive checkout updates via Webhooks, see [Webhooks API](/api/#tag/Webhooks).
+3. In your backend system, you can either listen to Google Firestort notifications for the document related to the checkout ( see the response from the [Create payment link checkout](pathname:///api#tag/checkout/POST/checkout/link) API call), for more details on how to listen to Firebase messages in your system see [Get realtime updates with Cloud Firestore](https://firebase.google.com/docs/firestore/query-data/listen).
+Alternatively you can register to receive checkout updates via Webhooks, see [Webhooks API](pathname:///api#tag/webhooks).
-4. Once your system is notified of a payment update, you should call the [Get Checkout](/api/#operation/get-checkout) API call to retrieve the status.
+4. Once your system is notified of a payment update, you should call the [Get Checkout](pathname:///api#tag/checkout/GET/checkout/{checkoutId}) API call to retrieve the status.
-5. Based on the status of payment retrieved from the [Get Checkout](/api/#operation/get-checkout) API call, you should update your order status on your system and provide the service to your customer if payment was complete.
+5. Based on the status of payment retrieved from the [Get Checkout](pathname:///api#tag/checkout/GET/checkout/{checkoutId}) API call, you should update your order status on your system and provide the service to your customer if payment was complete.

 ![Payment link integration flow](/img/docs/integrate/merchant-api/link-payment-flow.png)